MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -RemoveManagedFolderAndPolicy
 This parameter is available only in on-premises Exchange.

-The RemoveManagedFolderAndPolicyswitch specifies whether to remove all MRM 1.0 policies and attributes from a mailbox.
-If you use this switch, MRM 1.0 policies and MRM 1.0 properties from any managed folders that were created as part of any MRM 1.0 policies are removed.
-Managed folders that are empty are also removed from the mailbox, and managed folders that contain items are converted to standard folders.
+The RemoveManagedFolderAndPolicy switch specifies whether to remove all MRM policies and attributes from a mailbox.

 You don't need to specify a value with this switch.